emirystraiff/Fotask/README.md

 </p>

 <p align="center">
-This is a simple task managing app that helps beat procastination by helping you focus throughout your productive day!
+This is a simple task managing app that helps beat procrastination by helping you focus throughout your productive day!
 </p>

 <br>